Tech-at-DU/Swift-Classes/P0-Classes/content.md

       }
     }

-If you are familiar if Objective-C you should be delighted by how simple initializers in Swift are.
+If you are familiar with Objective-C you should be delighted by how simple initializers in Swift are.
 Since `User` is a root class (it is not subclassing from any other class) we don't need to call a `super` initializer.
 All we're doing is taking the two parameters and assigning them to our properties.

 Now that we have provided a custom initializer you will realize that our default initializer is no longer available.